vuestorefront/storefront-ui/docs/component-rules.md

 # Component rules

-Below you can find rules that needs to be applied into every component from sTOREFRONT ui to ensure that they are highly customizable, follow common format and coding standards.
+Below you can find rules that needs to be applied into every component from Storefront UI to ensure that they are highly customizable, follow common format and coding standards.

 # Common rules for components